Zoltan99/Zoltan/README.md

 4. navigate in terminal (on win commandline) to letolto.py folder.

-5. start with python3 letolto.py (if you have python3 not instaled, install it)
+5. start with: python3 letolto.py (if you have python3 not instaled, install it)

-6. the program ask the video files absolte path (/home/z-home/Skill-Share-Crawler---DL-master/videos/Blender 28 complete course master all the basics of Blender/) hit enter
+6. the program ask the video files absolte path, paste the Skill-Share-Crawler created folder path, like this:(/home/z-home/Skill-Share-Crawler---DL-master/videos/Blender 28 complete course master all the basics of Blender/) hit enter

-7. than ask the destination folder absolute path, choose a writeable folder on your pc (/media/z-home/hdd1/video/large_course/) hit enter, the program download all files one by one and rename it with ordinal number too.
+7. than ask the destination folder absolute path, choose a writeable folder on your pc, paste the path, like this: (/media/z-home/hdd1/video/large_course/) hit enter, the program download all files one by one and rename it with ordinal number too.

 That's it.